QIWI-API/qiwipay-docs/qiwipay_en.html.md

 You can use one of the following integration methods on QIWI PAY:

 * QIWI PAY WPF - a web payment form on QIWI side.
 Quick and easy solution for accepting payments with limited functions (only payment transactions).
 * QIWI PAY API - fully functional REST-based API for making card payments.
-All requests are POST-type and the parameters are in JSON body.
+All requests are POST-type and the parameters are in JSON body, as well as the responses.
 RSP implements only the Payment Form Interface.

 <aside class="success">
 QIWI PAY API requests with full card numbers are allowed by PCI DSS-certified merchants only, as Card Data are processed on the merchant's side.